-Lauren Bath as her website explains, is considered the “first Australian professional Instagrammer”.
+Lauren Bath as her website explains is considered the “first Australian professional Instagrammer”.
 Her social media profile is one of the most successful in Australia, with an audience of almost half a million followers.
 She is not “only” a Digital Influencer, Lauren is also a jaw-dropping photographer.
-Widely recognised for her landscape and travel photography, she has recently become an Olympus Visionary (Olympus Ambassador).
+Widely recognized for her landscape and travel photography, she has recently become an Olympus Visionary (Olympus Ambassador).

 Lauren has been very kind and did this interview despite being very busy.
 I’m sure you’ll find her answers to my questions very interesting and I hope you can get inspired and learn a lot like I did.